kelvinintech/Configuring-and-Maintaining-DNS-Servers/README.md

 <h2>
   You've completed this lab successfully.
 </h2>
-<p>Take a moment to congratulate yourself.
+<p>Take a moment to congratulate yourself 🥳🍻🍾🎉🙌🏽. <br />

   Feel free to utilize my documentation as a reference and share it with others if you found it useful.</p>